Why Quality Environments Matter in Early Years

 Creating delightful corners of curiosity

-Alongside continuous provision, creating delightful corners of curiosity enables us to introduce inspiring enhancements to bring new learning to our classrooms – enriching language, deepening understanding and providing opportunities to embed prior learning in new and diverse contexts.
+Alongside continuous provision, creating delightful corners of curiosity enables us to introduce inspiring enhancements to bring new learning to our early years classrooms – enriching language, deepening understanding and providing opportunities to embed prior learning in new and diverse contexts.

 “Adults admire their environment; they can remember it and think about it.
 But a child absorbs it.
 The things he sees are not just remembered, they form part of his soul.”